Exhibits // Closure

-Details // A public opening of the exhibition will take place in conjunction with Art After Dark on Friday, February 3, 2017 from 6 PM – 9 PM.
+Details // A public opening of the exhibition will take place on Friday, March 3 from 6–9 PM, in conjunction with Art After Dark.
+Ms. Hannon will give a gallery tour during the members-only preview between 5–6 PM.